valtrix/pulpino/STING_README.md

     cd sw; mkdir build

 Copy the cmake-configure.riscv.gcc.sh bash script to the build folder.
-It has been already updated to enabled compressed instructions
+It has been already updated to enable compressed instructions

     cp cmake_configure.riscv.gcc.sh build